 Marine, or fish, collagen is sourced from discarded fish bones and scales.
 Like bovine collagen, it is also rich in Type 1 collagen, proline, and glycine.
 However, studies have shown that fish collagen peptides are smaller, giving them superior bioavailability and digestibility (12).

 Since it’s easier to digest, fish collagen is excellent if you have digestive issues or if you’re using collagen specifically to heal your gut.
-Not to mention, the enhanced absorption also makes it easier for your body to flood your skin and joints with more of the anti-aging and bone-building molecules.
+Not to mention, the enhanced absorption also makes it easier for your body to flood your skin and joints with more of the anti-aging and bone-building molecules. [tweet_quote]Fish collagen may prove to be one of the best types to take, especially if you follow a high-antioxidant Paleo diet.[/tweet_quote]

 Also, while all collagen is beneficial for your skin, fish collagen may prove to be one of the best types to take, especially if you follow a high-antioxidant Paleo diet filled with colorful fruits and veggies.
 One study showed that participants taking fish collagen combined with antioxidants for just two months showed remarkable improved skin elasticity, moisture, and dermal ultrasonic markers (13).